openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 .. meta:
     frontend_status: Partly

-This Chapter introduces the |LANG| features that are considered a part of the language, but have no counterpart in |TS|, and are therefore not recommended to those in need of a single source code for |TS| and |LANG|.
+This Chapter introduces the |LANG| features that are considered parts of the language, but have no counterpart in |TS|, and are therefore not recommended to those in need of a single source code for |TS| and |LANG|.